Close

 Here are the differences you need to be aware of regarding both creeping and crawling.

-1) Crawling
+1. Crawling

-Baby Creeping or Crawling
+Baby Crawling

-Crawling is the movement when your baby does when his tummy is on the floor.
+Crawling is the movement your baby does when his tummy is on the floor.
 He pulls his body, using his hands and knees, with his stomach touching the floor.
-There are various crawling methods out there, namely four common ones – reaching out with one arm and pulling with the other, using both elbows to pull the body forward, pulling your baby forward using one elbow at a tie and finally, moving forward using both hands and knees (or crawling on the tummy).
+There are various crawling methods out there, namely four common ones – reaching out with one arm and pulling with the other, using both elbows to pull the body forward, pulling your baby forward using one elbow at a time and finally, moving forward using both hands and knees (or crawling on the tummy).

 Why Does It Matter?